MIDL-Conference/midl-website-2021/pages/keynotes.md

 ## Prof. Bernd Stahl ![Portrait of Bernd Stahl](/images/keynotes/stahl.png){: width="180" }
 ### De Montfort University Leicester

-#### Artificial Intelligence for a Better Future - An Ecosystem Perspective on the Ethics of AI and Emerging Digital Technologies<br>Friday, 9 July, 15:15 CEST
+#### Artificial Intelligence for a Better Future - An Ecosystem Perspective on the Ethics of AI and Emerging Digital Technologies <span class="datetime">Friday, 9 July, 15:15 CEST</span>

-**Abstract of Keynote** Smart information systems (SIS), those systems that incorporate artificial intelligence techniques, in particular machine learning and big data analytics, are widely expected to have a significant impact on our world.
+Smart information systems (SIS), those systems that incorporate artificial intelligence techniques, in particular machine learning and big data analytics, are widely expected to have a significant impact on our world.
 They raise significant hopes, for example to better understand and cure diseases, to revolutionize transport, to optimize business processes or reduce carbon emissions.
 At the same time, they raise many ethical and social concerns, ranging from worries about biases and resulting discrimination to the distribution of socio-economic and political power and their impact on democracy.
 A case in point is the discourse on the use of contact tracing apps during the novel coronavirus pandemic.
 Contact tracing has proven its effectiveness in disease containment for 500 years, but the application of advanced information technologies raises concerns about privacy, discrimination, and exclusion from essential public services to entirely new levels.

-Drawing on the findings of the SHERPA project (www.project-sherpa.eu), the presentation will suggest a categorisation of the concept of smart information systems and a resulting categorisation of ethical concerns that these systems raise.
+Drawing on the findings of the [SHERPA project](https://www.project-sherpa.eu), the presentation will suggest a categorisation of the concept of smart information systems and a resulting categorisation of ethical concerns that these systems raise.
 It will suggest that one perspective to better understand these systems and their social and ethical consequences is to use the metaphor of an ecosystem to describe them, a metaphor already widely used in the policy discourse on AI.
 The talk will analyse what the use of the ecosystem metaphor means for the evaluation of ethical issues of smart information systems and which conclusions can be drawn from it and how these can inform recommendations for policymakers and other stakeholders.

 The presentation is based on the material developed in a book with the same title, [which is freely available](https://link.springer.com/book/10.1007%2F978-3-030-69978-9).